-In the early 1800s many were rejecting the rationalism and atheism that had been proclaimed by French Revolutionaries.
+In the early 1800s many were rejecting the rationalism and what they thought was the atheism proclaimed by France's revolutionaries.
 Robespierre had been a believer, a Christian, but no matter.
-There was also the deism that had arisen with the Enlightenment and the belief in reason.
-Traditional theology tried to combine reason and revelation but gave precedence to revelation – as the Inquisition had regarding Galileo.
+There had been the deism that had arisen with the Enlightenment.
+Traditional theology had tried to combine reason and revelation but had given precedence to revelation – as the Inquisition had regarding Galileo.
 Deism gave precedence to reason over revelation, but Deism had been in decline by 1800.
-There was in Europe after the French Revolution a revulsion toward what many saw as the godlessness of the revolution.
-There was in Europe the view that imagination and spirit, or soul, or in some cases traditional religion and authority had been ignored.
+There was in Europe a revulsion toward what many saw as the godlessness of the French Revolution.
+There was in Europe the view that imagination and spirit, soul, or traditional religion and authority, had been ignored.

-A part of this was the revolt against the Enlightenment's belief in the ancient Greeks and a revolt against the emotional restraint that had been valued by the ancient Greeks.
+There was a revolt also against the Enlightenment's acceptance of emotional restraint as valued by the ancient Greeks.
 Emotional freedom was proposed in the place of restraint, the same emotional freedom that allowed one a leap of religious faith – the emotionalism that some Greeks disliked in the worship of Dionysus.

-Romantics believed in spontaneity and emotional intensity.
-Romantic artists rejected anything buttoned down or artificial, and they were more likely found in barren garrets than in drawing rooms, where people were stiff and controlled.
+Those artists who were to be labelled romantics believed in spontaneity and emotional intensity.
+They rejected the buttoned down and artificial and were more likely found in barren rooms rather than in plush drawing rooms, where people were stiff and controlled.
 Some disliked combing their hair.
-They yearned for the lofty, to ascend to new heights in individualistic human experience and spiritual triumph.
-If they had been living in the twenty-first century, they would have enjoyed getting high, dressing with indifference to order, and in popular music would have joined those trying to ascend to new peaks of unrestraint in screaming, antics, bang-bang or boom-boom.
+They yearned for the lofty, to ascend to new heights in experience or spiritual triumph.
+If they had been living in the twenty-first century and into popular music they might have joined those trying to ascend to peaks of unrestraint in screaming, antics and bang-bang noise.

-There was a libertarian aspect to European romanticism – a desire to be free of the tyranny of convention, or the impositions of opposing political philosophies.
+There was a libertarian aspect to European romanticism – a desire to be free of the tyranny of convention or opposing political philosophies.
 In Britain were those who accepted those parts of the Enlightenment that suited them while rejecting the egalitarianism and empiricism of people like Jeremy Bentham and Stuart Mill.
 A few championed a philosophy that claimed reality to be essentially idea rather than materiality.